AB1QB Operating Position

 Control Box Configuration

-The next step in the process was to add some additional microHAM Control Boxes to the uLink bus and configure their addresses.
-The picture above shows the control interfaces in our system including the four SMDs.
-The addressing convention that we use in our station has 40-series control boxes which control our 4×10 antenna switching matrix, 50-series control boxes which control our Tx antennas and 60-series control boxes which control our Receive (Rx) antennas and associated equipment.
-The picture above also illustrates some of the Units that we’ve defined on our Control Boxes to create interfaces to amplifiers, filters, antenna switching and other controls.
+The next step in the process was to add some microHAM Control Boxes to the uLink bus and configure their addresses.
+The picture above shows the control interfaces in our system, including the four SMDs.
+The addressing convention we use in our station has 40-series control boxes that control our 4×10 antenna switching matrix, 50-series control boxes that control our Tx antennas, and 60-series control boxes that control our Receive (Rx) antennas and associated equipment.
+The picture above also illustrates some of the Units we’ve defined on our Control Boxes to create interfaces to amplifiers, filters, antenna switching, and other controls.

 Palstar Dummy Load

-The first step in the cut over of our antennas was to connect the antennas and devices which did not require complex control.
+The first step in the cutover of our antennas was to connect the antennas and devices, which did not require complex control.
 This included our OCF Dipole and our Palstar High-Power Dummy Load.
-As each antenna was connected, the associated path was configured in the system and tested to ensure that everything worked as expected.
+As each antenna was connected, the associated path was configured in the system and tested to ensure everything worked as expected.

 Dummy Load Modification

-I made a simple modification to the Dummy Load to allow its lamp to be switched on when one of the radios in the shack selects it.
-This involved adding a couple of binding posts to the device and running the lamp bulb circuit though the binding posts.
-The posts are connected to a RELAY6 control box and the microHAM system is configured to close the associated relay whenever a radio selects the Dummy Load.
+I modified the Dummy Load to allow its lamp to be switched on when one of the radios in the shack selects it.
+This involved adding a couple of binding posts to the device and running the lamp bulb circuit through the binding posts.
+The posts are connected to a RELAY6 control box, and the microHAM system is configured to close the associated relay whenever a radio selects the Dummy Load.
 This makes it easy to see that the Dummy Load is selected and extends the life of the bulb.

 Transmit Antenna Controls

-The next step in the cut over process was to move all of our transmit antennas and rotators to the system one at a time and test them.
-This required the construction and testing of some RS-232 serial cables to connect our three SteppIR Antennas and our Green Heron RT-21D Rotator Controllers to their associated DATA Control Boxes (top row in the picture above).
+The next step in the cutover process was to move all of our transmit antennas and rotators to the system one at a time and test them.
+This required constructing and testing some RS-232 serial cables to connect our three SteppIR Antennas and our Green Heron RT-21D Rotator Controllers to their associated DATA Control Boxes (top row in the picture above).